 MEGA was founded by the notorious Kim Dotcom in 2013.
 He’s no longer associated with the company, but it lives on and advertises itself as “the privacy company” because it provides zero-knowledge encryption and is based in privacy-friendly New Zealand.

 Despite using private encryption, it uses AES 128-bit to scramble your files at rest, which is good, but it’s not AES 256-bit.
 The TLS protocol protects your files during transfer.
 It doesn’t offer two-factor authentication, though, which leaves your password more vulnerable, so make sure it’s strong (check out our guide on how to set up a strong password).

-MEGA offered a free 50GB plan, which was one of the main reasons for using the service.
-In 2017, the company made it so most of that space evaporates, though.
-You can get it back after jumping through hoops, but it will disappear again.
+MEGA used to offer a free 50GB plan, but in 2017, the company made it so most of that space evaporated after the first month.
+Now MEGA offers 20GB of free storage for forever, but there are still “achievements” that can extend the space for 365 days.
 To learn more about pricing plans and storage that doesn’t disappear, read our MEGA review.

 The service has data centers in Luxembourg, Germany, France, the Netherlands, Canada and New Zealand, so you should get better speeds the closer you are to one of those areas.
 That said, some data centers may have better I/O than others, which might explain why MEGA users give different reports on the speed and reliability of the service.